jundalisay/spblist/content/en/bio/solutions/annunaki.md

 <!-- The problem was that  -->

+### The Deluge

+The most advanced humans were the Atlanteans who were split between good and bad.

+Enlil, an Annunaki leader, wanted to destroy the humans and so the Annunaki used the weapons of Tiamat to draw in the bigger version of comet Encke which currently creates the Taurid meteor showers.

+According to the Essassani, this meteor shower hit the earth twice a year for 20 years.

+The Atlanteans were mentioned as the Atra-Hasis in The Epic of Gilgamesh.

 We can look at the postive aspects of humans as a genetic engineering product.
 For example, instead of focusing on the human lust for gold and material objects, we can focus on the ability of humans to follow instructions and work for the benefit of others.